devrubinho/rubinho-task-flow/README.md

 - ✅ Update .gitignore if needed
 - ✅ Update Task Flow scripts

-**Note**: The installer automatically adds `.task-flow/tasks.json` and `.task-flow/status.json` to `.gitignore`, keeping your task progress private and out of version control.
+**Note**: The installer automatically adds `.task-flow/` to `.gitignore`, keeping your task progress private and out of version control.

 ## Project Structure